-The ombudsman’s authority does not cover all programming by the public broadcasters, only the journalistic programming on radio, television or the internet that fall within the genres of news, sports, current affairs, events and opinions.
+The ombudsman’s authority does not cover all programming by the public broadcasters, only the journalistic programming on radio, television or the internet that fall within the genres of news, sports, current affairs, information or education.
 The ombudsman makes an independent judgment and does not represent a general viewpoint of a national public broadcaster or the NPO.

 You can appeal to the ombudsman if you have a complaint regarding journalistic practice or product by one of the Dutch national public broadcasters, or if a program or reporter has transgressed the NPO journalistic standards.

 What to do if you have a complaint?

 - The ombudsman only deals with complaints about journalistic programming and production that fall within the genres of news, sports, current affairs, events and opinions.
 See the extensive list of titles (the list is not exhaustive).

 - You can contact the ombudsman directly, via firstname.lastname@example.org.
 The websites of the broadcasters mention the possibility of filing a complaint with the ombudsman, with a reference to the ombudsman.
 Also, when a specific editorial office or a Public Reports department is dealing with a complaint, broadcasters refer to this possibility.

 - The complaint can pertain to the content of a journalistic program or publication (on radio, television, online) of up to a maximum of six months previous to submitting the complaint.